kosshi-net/scuep/README.md

 BUG: $ and ' are valid characters in filenames and can break single and double quotes.
 This is not handled properly currently.
-Do not use this command for this.
+Do not use this command unless you know what you're doing.

 ### Usage examples